Amplitude supports automatically tracking the following through the SDK configuration options:

 Initial referring information is captured only once for each user via a

-Amplitude will capture the initial UTM parameters and referrer information for each user the first time a user is seen.
-This will set the following user properties once:
+Amplitude can capture the initial UTM parameters and referrer information for each user.
+The first-touch attribution values are set when a user's non-null UTM parameters are seen for the first time.
+The following user properties are set once:

 Note: Initial attribution information for users can change if there are merged users.

-In addition to last-touch attribution, Amplitude will capture where a user came from for each of their sessions.
+In addition to first-touch attribution, Amplitude will capture where a user came from for each of their sessions.
 This is accomplished by setting the following user properties:

 true.
 By default, the SDK will only save values at the start of the session so if a user triggers some flow that causes them to land on the site again with a different set of UTM parameters within the same session, that second set will not be saved.